rtavarezz/zkTwitter/design.md

-# zkTwitter: Generation Membership Circuit Design
+# zkTwitter: Generation + Social-Proof Design

 ## Goal

-Extend Self’s verified identity proofs by adding a zk circuit that allows users to prove generational membership (e.g. “Gen Z”, "Boomer", etc) without revealing their exact age, using Self’s existing passport-based nullifiers as a privacy-preserving anchor.
+Extend Self’s verified identity proofs by adding:
+- A generation-membership circuit so users can prove “I’m Gen Z” without revealing their birth year.
+- A selective social-proof circuit so users can prove “I follow ≥ N verified accounts” without revealing who they follow.
+Both circuits key off the Self `selfNullifier`, so the backend can bind the proofs to the verified passport while preserving privacy.

 ## Overview

-Self handles passport verification via trusted execution environments (TEE) and on-chain registry commitments, ensuring users’ identities are cryptographically validated. zkTwitter builds on this by enabling selective disclosure of attributes (such as age only or nationality), adding a custom zero-knowledge circuit to prove generational membership without revealing exact birth year, and exploring SP1 integration for proof aggregation.
+Self handles passport verification via trusted execution environments (TEE) and on-chain registry commitments, ensuring users’ identities are cryptographically validated. zkTwitter builds on this by enabling selective disclosure of attributes, layering two custom circuits (generation + social proof), and outlining an SP1 aggregation plan so both proofs can be collapsed into a single recursive proof later.
+Circuit-level documentation (build scripts, inputs/outputs, threat model) lives in `circuits/README.md`; this document summarizes the product/system design.

 ## 1. How Self Protocol Works with zkTwitter